mkirkpatric2/keystroke-appUI/README.md

 This application records keystrokes with a relative timestamp.
 Keystroke events are pushed from the browser to Apache Kafka via an express server.
 Keystrokes are currently consumed by a python script which writes the events to a csv file for eventual analytics.

+I worked on this application with my brother Jonathon (https://github.com/jkirk001).
+Jonathan did the vast majority of the UI work while I implemented everything else.
 ### Goals:
 - Initial analytics using python/R
 - Apache Spark integration for live analytics